xAct Implementation of the Theory of Cosmological Perturbation in Bianchi I Spacetimes: Perturbed Bianchi I spacetimes in the ADM formalism

-As we will see below, only the linear term in the perturbative expansion of these constraints, called $\mathbb V_i^{(1)}(\v x)$ above, will be relevant in the description of linearized perturbations (recall also that $\mathbb V_i^{(0)}$ are identically zero).
-They are defined in the notebook by: \mathIn{(Perturbed[diffeo,1]/$\epsilon$);\\ diffeo1\,=\,\%\,/.MakeRule[{PD[-i]@$\phi$[],0}]/.MakeRule[{PD[-i]@h[-j,-k],0}]\\ /.MakeRule[{PD[-i]@P[j,k],0}];}

-In this expression, we have imposed that the partial spatial derivatives of the background degrees of freedom vanish because of homogeneity.
+We start introducing the diffeomorphism constraints defined in (\ref{vcons}): \mathIn{diffeo=-2PD[-k]@(h[-i,-j]P[j,k])+P[k,j]PD[-i]@h[-k,-j]+P$\phi$[]PD[-i]@$\phi$[];} As we will see below, only the linear term in the perturbative expansion of these constraints, called $\mathbb V_i^{(1)}(\v x)$ above, will be relevant in the description of linearized perturbations (recall also that $\mathbb V_i^{(0)}$ are identically zero).
+They are defined in the notebook by: \mathIn{(Perturbed[diffeo,1]/$\epsilon$);\\ diffeo1\,=\,\%\,/.MakeRule[{PD[-i]@$\phi$[],0}]/.MakeRule[{PD[-i]@h[-j,-k],0}]\\ /.MakeRule[{PD[-i]@P[j,k],0}];} In this expression, we have imposed that the partial spatial derivatives of the background degrees of freedom vanish because of homogeneity.

-Let us focus now on the scalar constraint.
-We are going to compute each of its terms, written in~(\ref{scons}), separately.
-First of all, the three-dimensional Ricci curvature is: \mathIn{ricci=(Deth[])]$^{\wedge}$(1/2)h[j,k]RiemannCD[-j,-i,-k,i]//RiemannToChristoffel\\//ChristoffelToMetric//Simplification//NoScalar;}